zbychl/stm32wb-iot/README.md

-# iot-boards
+# STM32WB based IoT Project
-This repisitory is to keep designs for IoT boards,e.g for IoT sensors, effectors, bridges, etc.
+This repisitory keeps components for IoT project based on STM32WB SoC.
+Project could be used as IoT sensor, effector, bridge, etc.

-## Boards
+# Project Components
-Below there is a list of designed boards
+Below there is a list of project components along with their description (PCB design for IoT board - HW, firmware - FW, software - SW, and documentation - DOC) .

-### Board 1 - IoT sensor/effector with STM32WB
+## HW - IoT board based on STM32WB SoC
 Board designed for IoT sensor or effector.
 It is based on STM32WB SoC.
 Board design supports components listed below.
 Some of them are optional.

-#### Components:
+### HW Components:
 * STM32WB55CGU6 - dual ARM SoC with radio (BLE and IEEE 802.15.4)
 * SHTC3 - digital (I2C) temperature and humidity sensor
 * Switch(es)